3 Men Arrested After Attempted Robbery, Shooting And Car Crash In Beverly

 CHICAGO (CBS)– Three people were arrested after an attempted armed robbery, in the Beverly neighborhood, led to a shooting and then ended in a car crash.

-Police said the three offenders walked up to a 69-year-old man and tried to rob him on 106th and Leavitt streets around 10:40 p.m.READ MORE: Reginald Brown Charged With Murder And Arson In Fire That Killed Ieashia Ford And Porche Stinson Ford In Auburn Gresham
+Police said the three offenders walked up to a 69-year-old man and tried to rob him on 106th and Leavitt streets around 10:40 p.m.READ MORE: Women's History Month: OneGoal CEO Melissa Connelly Working To Give Students The Opportunity To Succeed

-The 69-year-old, who has a concealed carry license, took out him gun and shot one of the offenders in the knee.READ MORE: As Ballparks Prepare To Reopen, Tent Supplier Braun Events Holds Out Hope Other Good Times Will Roll Again Soon
+The 69-year-old, who has a concealed carry license, took out him gun and shot one of the offenders in the knee.READ MORE: Aldermen Discuss Possible Pilot Program For Guaranteed Basic Income Funded With COVID Relief Money

 The three offenders got into their car and drove away.
-They eventually crashed near 89th Street and Vincennes Avenue and fled the scene.MORE NEWS: ATM Stolen From Business In South Loop
+They eventually crashed near 89th Street and Vincennes Avenue and fled the scene.MORE NEWS: Chicago Auto Show Organizers Meeting With Pritzker Administration About Possible 2021 Return To McCormick Place

 Police said officers eventually found the offenders and arrested them.
 All three were taken to local hospitals.